jdoleary/WebsocketPie/readme.md

 ![Websocket Pie Logo](logo.png)

-## Info
+Websocket Pie lets you make mutli-user, websocket experiences without writing server-side code!

-PieServer is a client-agnostic web socket server, generally designed for turn-based multiplayer games.
+The included package, PieServer, is a client-agnostic web socket server.
 It fascilitates lobbies/rooms for connecting players who are using a client of the same name and version.
-Then messages are send from client to server, which echos the message to all other clients in the room.
-In this way, the server doesn't care about the content of the game and can fascilitate any game (if latency allows).
+When messages are sent from client (a browser) to server, it echos the message to all other clients in the room.
+In this way, the server doesn't care about the content of the message and can fascilitate multiple unique experiences simultaneously.

+The package PieClient provides simple functions for consuming the PieServer's api to let you hit the ground running!

 ## API: from client to server